 University of California, Davis

 David Neale and Alison Scott of UC Davis’ Department of Plant Sciences specialize forest tree genome sciences.
 Their research includes genome sequencing and genetic diversity studies related to breeding and conservation.
-They are principal investigators in the Dendrome Project, a collaborative effort to compile genome databases for forest tree species.

 Johns Hopkins University

-Johns Hopkins Biomedical Engineering Professor Steven Salzberg and his team will conduct computational analyses of redwood and giant sequoia DNA for the Redwood Genome Project.
+Johns Hopkins Biomedical Engineering Professor Steven Salzberg and his team conducted computational analyses of redwood and giant sequoia DNA for the Redwood Genome Project.
 During his career, Salzberg has developed software for a wide range of applications in the genomics field, including gene identification, genome assembly, sequencing, comparative genomics and evolutionary genomics.
 Hopkins Biomedical Engineering Professor Winston Timp is an expert on sequencing technology with particular expertise in nanopore sequencing methods.

 Tags: coast redwoods, current, Davis, forest management, genetic diversity, genome sequencing, giant sequoias, Johns Hopkins University, redwood genome, Save the Redwoods League, UC Davis, University of California